-103, 104.
-TYPEWRITING.-A course for beginners.
-Students may elect this course without shorthand.
+303, 304.
+Typewriting.-A course for beginners.

 Three times a week.
 Credit, three semester hours each semester towards a teacher's certificate in commercial education but no credit towards the Bachelor of Arts degree.
 However, a student may take this course in addition to his regular student load.